Parsa-mrz/Customer-Verification-System-for-WooCommerce/README.txt

 1. Upload the plugin files to the `/wp-content/plugins/verify-woo` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the ‘Plugins’ screen in WordPress.
-3. Use the WooCommerce > Settings > Verify Woo screen to configure the plugin.
+3. Use the WooCommerce > Settings > Customer Verification System for WooCommerce screen to configure the plugin.

 == Frequently Asked Questions ==